vmuijrers/EmpoweringCreativeThinkingThroughProgramming/Labs/Lab_9.md

 Add the Ball-class from the previous lab to your project, add a new parameter called playerNumber and color.
 Make sure at least two ball objects are instantiated during the setup and give them the correct arguments, one for player 1 (Red) and one for player 2 (Blue).
 Set the PlayerNumbers accordingly.
 Make sure the different colours are shown for each ball and put the balls in a list.
+Make sure you only use the list to control the balls and do not use separate variables for each ball.

 ## Advanced